 The idea is simple: we help Denver urban farmers connect with willing workers for a “barn-raising” style work day, usually to get something big accomplished.
 But sometimes to just pull weeds.
 The vision is also simple: we are all members of this community, and in a community, when one member needs help, other members spring into action.
 This works both ways, of course.

 This is why our host farmers first must have participated as volunteer labor in previous Crop Mobs, as this isn’t a management/labor model, but rather a model of an interdependent community, where all of us seek equally to serve the best interests of our community.

-If you are a local urban farmer or urban agriculture practitioner, and are interested in hosting a Crop Mob, please fill out a 2014 Project Request form, and send it to:
+If you are a local urban farmer or urban agriculture practitioner, and are interested in hosting a Crop Mob, please fill out a Denver-Crop-Mob-Project-Request-2014b, and send it to:

 Crop Mobbers: All you have to do to help out at a Denver Crop Mob is to register (please – we want to be sure to have enough food!), and then show up!
 Our farmers’ are counting on you for help, and to eat the meal they provide!
 At the end of the day, you will:

 - know more about what it takes to get sustainable food to your plate

 - feel great about your accomplishments!

 To be kept up to date on crop mobs, join our Facebook page!